M\"obius-topological auxiliary function for $f$ electrons

 This auxiliary function approach provides an efficient and accurate tool for predicting $f$-electron eigenstates in crystal fields.
 An auxiliary density consistent with the local symmetry is constructed, allowing the eigenstate structures to be determined without exhaustive diagonalization.
 Predictions based on this framework show excellent agreement with full numerical solutions, offering both computational efficiency and insight into the electronic structure of strongly correlated $f$ electrons.

-\emph{Symmetry analysis.—} Auxiliary functions can be employed to determine energy eigenstates, provided their densities conform to the crystal-field symmetry.
-The eigenstate structure is dictated by rotational symmetry together with a horizontal mirror plane, while vertical mirror planes constrain the phases of the complex coefficients forming the eigenstate components.
+\emph{Symmetry analysis.—} Auxiliary functions can be regarded as approximate wave functions, and one of their important characteristics is that the square modulus (auxiliary density) satisfies the crystal field symmetry.
+Thus, auxiliary functions can be employed to determine energy eigenstates, provided their densities conform to the crystal-field symmetry.

-The auxiliary density of a pure eigenstate with a single $M$ exhibits continuous $O(2)$ rotational symmetry.
+Rotational symmetry is essential in constraining the eigenstates.
+The auxiliary density of a pure eigenstate with a single $M$ exhibits D$_{\infty\mathrm{h}}$ symmetry.
 A superposition, however, generally breaks this symmetry, reducing it to discrete rotational symmetries.
-For instance, for a two-state superposition $\left|\psi\right\rangle = C_1\left|M_1\right\rangle + C_2\left|M_2\right\rangle$, the auxiliary density is: